 In addition, the Rhine Estuary-Drecht Towns Delta Programme has its own implementation agenda for the period 2020-2026.
-The primary focus is on working on knowledge development and instrument development.
+The primary focus is on working on knowledge and instrument development.
 No major physical measures are planned in the short term for flood risk management, other than the dike upgrade operations under the auspices of the Flood Protection Programme (HWBP) and maintenance work on the storm surge barriers.

-Milestones 2015-2023
+Milestones 2015-2025

 - The Hollandse Delta water authority developed a tool in 2021 to make a balanced assessment of new investments in a context of long-term climate risks.